tkzic/maxradio/README.txt

 If you can't find that file look for a newer version with a higher letter of the alphabet, for example, maxsdr5d.maxpat

+NOTE: The very first time you run this patch in Windows you may get a warning about the Firewall.
+Max uses ports 7400 and 7402 are used for communication with touchOSC over your local/wireless network.

 ------------------------------------------------------------------
 Tutorial patches and documentation are in the tutorial folder.
 If you move them somewhere else, you'll still need to have the maxsdr5 folder (described above) in